pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a  fully working prototype or perhaps we can call it a beta version 1.

+29.03.2012

+- Sorting is done when fetching days based on user (User entity getDays has a sortBy annotation)
+- medics can now log in and see a list of their patients

 28.03.2012

--started working on an admin panel to add users and connect patients and medical staff
+-started working on an admin panel to add users and connect patients and medical staff but stopped this work due to poor planning.
+Will take it up later.

 27.03.2012